Let's Dance (German TV series): Let's Dance – Kids

 In March 2021, RTL announced that it would broadcast Let's Dance – Kids on its own streaming platform TVNOW from April 9, 2021, for four episodes.
 As in the original version, Daniel Hartwich and Victoria Swarovski were the presenters.
 Also formed Joachim Llambi, Motsi Mabuse and Jorge Gonzalez the jury.

 The show is based on the American version Dancing with the Stars: Juniors.

 Let's Dance – Die Live-Tour

 2019

 Let's Dance – Die Live-Tour (The Live Tour) is a nationwide arena tour in Germany.
 Let's Dance went on tour in autumn 2019 for the first time.
-It was directed by former contestant Thomas Hermanns.
 The judges were Jorge González, Motsi Mabuse and Joachim Llambi, they judged and gave points but only the audience in the arena decided on the winning couple every evening.
 The host was Daniel Hartwich.
 The group dances were choreographed by Massimo Sinató and Victoria Kleinfelder-Cibis.
-The aerialist was Sergey Mishchurenko.
 The tour began on 8 November in Riesa and finished on 29 November in Munich.
 In total there were 16 cities and 17 shows.
-125,000 tickets were sold.

 Participating couples and their dances were: